 In 2013, Florida deployed a Statewide Medicaid Managed Care Long-Term Care Program (SMMC LTC) system, also referred to as a nursing home diversion program, to meet the needs of their elderly residents.
 Under this program, Medicaid eligible seniors who require long term care supports can receive assistance in their home, in the community, or in assisted living.
-SMMC LTC divides Florida into 11 regions with six different Managed Health Care Organizations that provide services.
+SMMC LTC divides Florida into 11 regions with multiple Managed Health Care Organizations that provide services.
 Not every provider is available in all 11 regions.

 How it Works for Families

-The outcome of the assessment is a Care Plan that states the least restrictive environment in which the participant can receive care (for example at home, in adult day care, assisted living, an adult family care home, or a nursing home) and what care and supports they require in that environment.
+The outcome of the assessment is a Care Plan that states the least restrictive environment in which the participant can receive care (for example, at home, in adult day care, assisted living, an adult family care home, or a nursing home) and what care and supports they require in that environment.
 A complete list of potential services is available in the benefits section below.

-Program participants, or a representative chosen by the program participant, such as a friend or relative, are able to hire, train, and manage the care provider.
+Program participants, or a representative chosen by the program participant (such as a friend or relative), are able to hire, train, and manage the care provider.
 Family members, including adult children and even spouses, can be hired and receive compensation as providers.
 Some readers in Florida may know of PDO by other names including Cash & Counseling or Consumer Directed Care.

 To receive services under SMMC LTC, candidates must meet all the following criteria:

 - Be a minimum of 65 years of age OR between 18 and 64 years old and designated as disabled by the Social Security Administration